Adding an AWS account as a source

 Prerequisite

-Only if you plan to add your AWS account to a protection set other than the default one.
+Only if you plan to add the AWS account to a protection set other than the default one.
 The protection set must be created.
-For instructions, see Creating protection sets.
+For instructions, see Creating a protection set.

 Procedure